-Calcitriol (1,25(OH)2D3), the active metabolite of vitamin D, is a secosteroid hormone that, by activating vitamin D receptor (VDR), modulates multiple signaling pathways in a cell and tissue-specific manner.
+Calcitriol (1,25(OH)2D3), the active metabolite of vitamin D and 25D3, is a secosteroid hormone that, by activating vitamin D receptor (VDR), modulates multiple signaling pathways in a cell and tissue-specific manner.

 VDRAs such as calcitriol and its pro-drug, 1α-hydroxyvitamin D3 (alfacalcidol), have been used as therapeutic agents for osteoporosis since 1983 in many ex-US countries.
 It is well documented that these drugs increase bone mineral density (BMD) and reduce the incidence of bone fracture in patients with osteoporosis.
 More recently (in 2011), eldecalcitol, a new VDRA, was approved for the treatment of osteoporosis in Japan.

 Despite encouraging data on VDRA’s benefits for various indications, currently VDRA therapy is mainly indicated for managing secondary hyperparathyroidism (SHPT) in CKD, and to a lesser degree is used to treat osteoporosis and psoriasis.
 The reason for this is partially due to the narrow therapeutic window of current VDRAs in the 1-4-fold range as determined by comparing doses required for efficacy vs. hypercalcemic toxicity.
 Hypercalcemia is a serious side effect.
 Consequently, on-the-market VDRAs require frequent serum calcium monitoring and dose adjustment to minimize hypercalcemia.

 This is a $>5B market in need of a novel VDRA that is highly efficacious with minimal side effects to achieve desirable efficacy for multiple indications.